francyelle349/Quick_Definition_App/README.md

 # Usage Scenario

 Imagine a student in a library working on a research paper, encountering unfamiliar terms.
-Instead of flipping through pages of a dictionary, they use Quick Definition to instantly obtain clear explanations, streamlining their study process and enhancing their understanding.
+Instead of searching a lot of sites in the internet or a lot of different definitions, they use Quick Definition to instantly obtain clear explanations.

 # Clean Architecture